wcampbell0x2a/statusbar/README.md

 ```

 ## install
-`cargo install statusbar` or see our github [releases](https://github.com/wcampbell0x2a/statusbar/releases).
+`cargo install --locked statusbar` or see our github [releases](https://github.com/wcampbell0x2a/statusbar/releases).

 ## usage
 ```